facebookresearch/minihack/README.md

 ### Docker

-We have provided some docker images.
-Please follow the instructions described [here](https://github.com/facebookresearch/minihack/tree/master/docker).
+We have provided several Dockerfiles for building images with pre-installed MiniHack.
+Please follow the instructions described [here](./docker/README.md).

 # Trying out MiniHack